dognotdog/ptpwebcam/README.md

 codesign --remove-signature /Applications/Google\ Chrome.app/Contents/Frameworks/Google\ Chrome\ Framework.framework/Helpers/Google\ Chrome\ Helper\ \(Plugin\).app
 ```

+### Canon EOS Webcam Utility Incompatibility

+PTP Webam is incompatible with Canon's EOS Webcam Utility software, is Canon's software prevents PTP Webcam from accessing any attached camera.
+Therefore, `/Library/CoreMediaIO/Plug-Ins/DAL/EOSWebcam.plugin` has to be removed or deleted before PTP Webcam can work.

 ## Funding and Sponsorship

 This project is open-source and free to use, but can be [supported through Patreon](https://www.patreon.com/dognotdog).